penrose/penrose/packages/docs-site/blog/bloom.md

 - A circular enclosure
 - A set of 10 draggable circles, which cannot overlap and cannot exit the enclosure

-As we saw before, ensuring that the circles do not overlap is as simple as specifying a single constraint for each pair of circles:
+As we saw before, ensuring that the circles do not overlap is as simple as specifying a single optimization constraint for each pair of circles:

 ```ts
 forall({ c1: Circle, c2: Circle }, ({ c1, c2 }) => {